lanl/dsi/examples/ndp/README.md

 - Use `summary()` to view table statistics
 - Introduction to NDP backend structure

+**Use Case:** First-time users exploring the NDP backend

+---

-### 2. load_advanced.py
+### 2. inspect_by_id.py

-Advanced query with multiple filter parameters combined.

-- Use multiple parameters: `keywords`, `organization`, `groups`, `tags`, `formats`
-- Filter datasets with complex criteria
-- Display resources table with all columns
-- View filtered results

-### 3. load_multiple.py

-Run multiple independent queries and combine results.

-- Execute multiple queries in one DSI initialization
-- Demonstrates ALL available NDP query parameters
-- Automatic deduplication by dataset ID
-- View combined results from different search criteria

-### 4. load_by_id.py

-Load a specific dataset using its ID or name.
+Load a specific dataset using its ID and inspect it using `list()`, `summary()`, and `display()`.

 - Direct dataset lookup using `id` parameter
 - Access specific dataset without searching
+- Use `summary()` with specific table names
+- Use `display()` with custom column selection
 - View dataset details and associated resources

-- Useful when you know the exact dataset you need
+**Use Case:** You know the exact dataset ID and want to inspect its metadata and resources

-### 5. list_and_summary.py

-Explore table structure and get statistical summaries.

-- Use `dsi.list()` to see available tables
-- Get list as collection (returns list of table names)
-- Use `dsi.summary()` to get column statistics with SQL-style types
-- View data types (INTEGER, TEXT, OBJECT), unique values, min/max, averages
+---

-### 6. display_basic.py
+### 3. display_tables.py

-Preview table data with basic display options.
+Preview table data with different column configurations using `display()`.

-- Use `dsi.display()` to see table contents (shows ALL columns by default)
-- Control number of rows displayed
+- Default behavior shows ALL columns (including raw_* fields)
 - Use `display_cols` parameter to select specific columns
+- Create minimal, standard, and extended views
+- Control output formatting for specific needs
 - View both datasets and resources tables

-### 7. display_advanced.py

-Advanced display options for customized table views.

-- Show all columns with default behavior
-- Specify exact columns to display with custom selection
-- Create minimal, extended, and metadata-rich views
-- Control output formatting for specific needs
+**Use Case:** You want to preview table data with specific columns, avoiding information overload

+---

-### 8. find_basic.py
+### 4. find_basic.py

-Use `find()` to filter rows based on conditions.
+Use `find()` to filter rows based on conditions with practical string-based queries.

-- Find rows where a condition is true
-- Use operators: `>`, `<`, `>=`, `<=`, `==`, `!=`, `~~`
-- Filter numeric and text columns
+- Exact match with `==` operator
+- Partial string match with `~~` (contains) operator
 - Return results as DataFrame with `collection=True`
+- Filter text columns (organization, tags)
-- Range queries and partial string matching
+- Practical queries users commonly need

+**Supported operators:** `>`, `<`, `>=`, `<=`, `==`, `!=`, `~~` (contains)

+**Use Case:** Filter datasets based on specific field values after initial search

+---

-### 9. search_tables.py
+### 5. search_tables.py

-Search for specific values across all tables and use search with query operations.
+Search for specific values across all tables using `search()`.

-- Use `dsi.search()` to find values anywhere (prints ALL cells of matching rows)
+- Use `dsi.search()` to find values anywhere in loaded data
-- Search in table names, column names, and cell values
+- Search operates on table names, column names, and cell values
-- **Demonstrates search functionality with `query()` operations**
+- **Important:** `search()` returns complete matching rows (ALL columns), not just matched cells
 - Get results as collection for analysis
-- View results organized by match type
+- View results organized by table type

+**Use Case:** You want to find all occurrences of a value (e.g., "NASA") anywhere in your loaded data

+---

+### 6. explore_metadata.py

+Discover available organizations, tags, and formats before making targeted queries.

+- Load sample datasets with broad query
+- Use pandas operations on DSI tables (`value_counts()`, etc.)
+- Discover available organizations, tags, and formats
+- "Exploration first" workflow pattern
+- Use discovered values in subsequent targeted queries

+**Use Case:** You want to filter by organization but don't know which organizations exist in NDP.
+Start with broad query, explore results, then make targeted queries with discovered values.

+---

-### 10. write_export.py
+### 7. write_and_process.py

-Export NDP data to external formats.
+Export NDP data to CSV and convert to local database for offline analysis.

-- Use `find()` to filter datasets of interest
+- Query data from NDP (read-only)
-- Write datasets table to CSV
+- Export datasets to CSV format
-- Export resources to Parquet
-- Export filtered data collections
-- Save specific subsets (e.g., CSV resources only)

-### 11. schema_inspection.py

-Use schema() to inspect table structure and column types.

-- View full database schema in SQL CREATE TABLE format
-- View specific table schemas (datasets, resources)
-- Shows SQL-style column types (INTEGER, TEXT, OBJECT)
-- Demonstrates how schema informs query writing
-- Examples of type-appropriate queries based on schema

-### 12. count_tables_datasets.py

-Demonstrates `num_tables()` vs `num_datasets()` in NDP backend.

-- Use `dsi.num_tables()` to count logical tables (datasets + resources)
-- Use `dsi.num_datasets()` to count actual datasets retrieved
-- Quick summary of table structure
-- View detailed breakdown with `list()`

-### 13. download_analyze.py

-Download and analyze resources from NDP datasets.
+- Convert read-only NDP data to writable Sqlite backend
+- Load newly created local database

-- Query NDP for datasets with specific keywords
+- Query local database with SQL (not supported in NDP backend)
-- Filter resources by format (PDF, CSV, etc.)
-- Validate resource URLs before downloading
-- Download resource files using URLs
-- Extract and analyze file metadata (e.g., PDF pages, author)
-- Practical example of working with resource URLs

-**Demonstrates:**
-- Accessing the `resources` table
-- Filtering by resource format
-- URL validation with HEAD/GET requests
-- Downloading files with `requests`
-- Extracting metadata from downloaded files using PyPDF2
-- Viewing related resources from the same dataset
+- Offline analysis workflow

+**Use Case:** You want to run SQL queries on NDP data, modify tables, or work offline.
+Query NDP once, save locally, then work with the local copy.

 ---